-Supply Chain working on OFFICIAL-SENSITIVE: Not allowed - Information released to the supply chain requires assurances that the information is held securely.
-We cannot provide this assessment to every employee within a supply chain company.
+Supply Chain working on OFFICIAL-SENSITIVE at home: NOT Allowed - Information released to the supply chain requires assurances that the information is held securely.
+Work is ongoing to approve this on limited and approved supply chain corporate IT devices.

 Can I share a device with a partner or family member, to work remotely?

 Yes – current Sellafeld Windows 7 and 10 devices can be shared.

 - Windows 10 users will have to share their Bit-Locker password (the 1st password login) for the device to allowed shared use of 1 device, this has temporarily been accepted by the company.

 - Users will need their own individual RSA token

 - Users will need to log on to the shared device at work before using the RAS token to download a profile

 Can I log into my OPMS from my partner or family member’s Sellafield Ltd account?

 Yes, temporarily.
 We understand that those without remote access to the network may still need access to their OPMS account – we are temporarily allowing those in that situation to log into their OPMS account using a partner/family members SL account.
 You must log out of the OPMS account immediately after you have finished using it.

 Can I send emails on behalf of the company from my personal account?